mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 ## Sample a random trinary polynomial

-This function (called sample_iid in the reference code) selects a random trinary polynomial, that is, one whose all the coefficients are either 0, 1 or q-1, with the last coefficient 0.
+This function (called sample_iid in the reference code) selects a random trinary polynomial, that is, one where all the coefficients are either 0, 1 or q-1, with the last coefficient 0.

 This operation is performed by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3, mapping 2 to q-1 (and setting the last